Sharpeli/magento/README.md

 ```
 $sudo docker run -t -p 80:80 -e BASE_URL=http://<your host name>/ [-e ADMIN_USER=<your admin user> ...] [--name <the Docker container name>] <image name>
 ```
-You may need to set environment variables to run this image, here are all the environment variables and their default value:
+You may need to set environment variables to run the image, here are all the environment variables and their default values:

 ```
 ADMIN_FIRSTNAME     firstname             <admin first name>